 They want to be sure that consumers see the products in-store and then buy it on their platforms.
 It works like this in China.
 People will generally compare the price of something they find in-store to the online price and if it is cheaper online (which is usually the case), then the platform wins another customer.
 In other words, they want to steal the purchase from the physical store and have the transaction made on their website.

 They also want the brands to invest in their marketing, to generate visitors to their platform and consequently make purchases.

-So to summarize, these platforms want investment in ads and the products to be sold via band marketing campaign and offline stores.
-You may well ask « then what is the use of these kind of platforms for my company? ».
-The answer is that they are market leaders, and very well established platforms.
+So to summarize, these platforms want investment in ads and the products to be sold via band marketing campaigns and offline stores.
+You may well ask « then what is the use of this kind of platform for my company? ».
+The answer is that they are market leaders and very well-established platforms.
 Chinese consumers trust them and buy a lot on their platforms.

 If you are a small player, you are likely to get refused with the advice of developing your offline stores and investing in your brand before you try and apply again.

 First invest in your Brand, eReputation, and online marketing that can be visible.
 Develop your distribution and when your brand has an established reputation, then you are much more likely to be accepted onto Tmall and JD.

 It is a super taboo topic, how many Brands really make money via e-commerce.
 According to people working with Tmall stores, 20% make money, 20% do not make money but do not lose money and 60% are losing money.

 How it is possible to have 60% of companies losing money on Tmall ?